Wellness Coaching For Smart Investors

 I was floored.
 I had never heard this before in my 40+ years on this planet.

-So, I'm named after a strong, determined woman with a winsome personality.
+So, I was named after a strong, determined woman with a winsome personality.
 Whoever she is, hats off to her for making such an impression on my dad and for giving him the idea for my name.

 I think my parents were right.
 My name did play a vital role in who I am today.
 I'm all grown up, now, and no longer hate my name.
 I haven't for a long time.
 It's who I am.